lmk2k5/Day3_Task/README.md

 Attached images:
 =
 Collection that are made

 ![all_collections.png](all_collections.png)

 ![courses.png](courses.png)

 ![mraju_ref_change.png](mraju_ref_change.png)

--pixy is changer to "larry"
+-pixy is changed to "larry" in the student document
 ![emb_larry_change.png](emb_larry_change.png)

 -but in enrollment collection the name is still "Pixy" this is beacause Embedded does not stay consistent
 ![emb_bef.png](emb_bef.png)

 -raju is changed to mraju in the student document
 ![emb_larry_no_change.png](emb_larry_no_change.png)

 ![raju_ref_change.png](raju_ref_change.png)

 -Printed Query+updated raju to mraju
 ![printed_queries.png](printed_queries.png)